axa-ch/web-toolkit/docs/design/components/lists.md

 ---
 #####Examples

-Finally, we shwo the elment.
+Finally, we show the elment.
 If this element type is available in different states, sizes, variations and positions give different examples.
 If possible, an graphical-meassurement overlay should be shown on request.
 #####Design Principles

 | Principle     | Value           | Comment  |